MiDevenKnow/Scrabble/README.md

 3. The game ends when there are no more empty squares on the board, or one of the player types 'quit'.

+4. The winner of the game is displayed.
+In the event of tie, an appropriate message is displayed.

 # Platform